Eddystone Lighthouse

-The Eddystone Lighthouse is a lighthouse that is located on the Eddystone Rocks, 9 smi south of Rame Head in Cornwall, England.
-The rocks are submerged below the surface of the sea and are composed of Precambrian gneiss.
+The Eddystone Lighthouse is a lighthouse on the Eddystone Rocks, 9 smi south of Rame Head in Cornwall, England.
+The rocks are submerged, and are composed of Precambrian gneiss.

 The current structure is the fourth to be built on the site.
 The first lighthouse (Winstanley's) was swept away in a powerful storm, killing its architect and five other men in the process.
 The second (Rudyard's) stood for fifty years before it burned down.
 The third (Smeaton's) is renowned because of its influence on lighthouse design and its importance in the development of concrete for building; its upper portions were re-erected in Plymouth as a monument.
 The first lighthouse, completed in 1699, was the world's first open ocean lighthouse, although the Cordouan Lighthouse off the western French coast preceded it as the first offshore lighthouse.

 The need for a light

 The Eddystone Rocks are an extensive reef approximately 12 mi SSW off Plymouth Sound, one of the most important naval harbours of England, and midway between Lizard Point, Cornwall and Start Point.
 They are submerged at high spring tides and were so feared by mariners entering the English Channel that they often hugged the coast of France to avoid the danger, which thus resulted not only in shipwrecks locally, but on the rocks of the north coast of France and the Channel Islands.
 Given the difficulty of gaining a foothold on the rocks particularly in the predominant swell it was a long time before anyone attempted to place any warning on them.